 But I think this is partly why it worked so well for us.
 Our child had motor skills issues, and this breathing exercise required him to completely redirect his attention and efforts into the Lazy 8 Breathing exercise.

-We have a laminated A4 sheet at home, but you can carry a reduced version in your wallet and use it when you are away from home.
-And if your kid is a bit older than mine (and less troublesome!) he can probably carry it in his pocket.
+We keep a laminated A4 sheet at home, but you can also carry a smaller version in your wallet and use it when you are away from home.
+And if your child is a bit older than mine (and less troublesome!), he can probably carry it in his pocket.

 Using Shapes to Guide Kids through Breathing Exercises